Mortgage Affordability: What Lenders Really Look At

 Payment history and defaults

-Lenders review the last six years for missed payments, defaults, and CCJs.
-The more recent the adverse event, the greater the impact.
-A default from five years ago is viewed far more leniently than one from six months ago.
+Lenders look back over the past six years for missed payments, defaults and CCJs.
+The more recent the problem, the harder it lands.
+A default from five years ago is treated far more gently than one from six months back.

 Credit utilisation ratio